Wilmington and Weldon Railroad: Tarboro Branch

 The Tarboro Branch was built in 1850 and ran from the main line at Rocky Mount east to Tarboro.
 In 1882, the Albemarle and Raleigh Railroad was built which extended the branch east to Williamston on the Roanoke River.
 It was extended again in 1890 to Plymouth.
 The W&W acquired the Albemarle and Raleigh Railroad in 1885.

-After the W&W was merged into the Atlantic Coast Line, the branch was part of the ACL's Norfolk–Rocky Mount Line (B Line) west of Tarboro (which continued to Norfolk via the former Norfolk and Carolina Railroad).
-East of Tarboro, it was known as the Plymouth Branch (BC Branch).
-The branch is still in service today and it is CSX's Tarboro Subdivision.
+After the W&W was merged into the Atlantic Coast Line, the branch was part of the ACL's Norfolk—Rocky Mount Line west of Tarboro (which continued to Norfolk via the former Norfolk and Carolina Railroad).
+East of Tarboro, it was known as the Plymouth Branch.
+The branch is still in service today.

 Midland Branch

 The Midland Branch ran from the main line at Goldsboro west to Smithfield.
-It was originally chartered as the Smithfield & Goldsboro Railroad and it was built by its parent company, the Midland North Carolina Railway.
+It was originally chartered as the Smithfield and Goldsboro Railroad and it was built by its parent company, the Midland North Carolina Railway.
 It was acquired by the W&W in 1885.
 It was named the Midland Branch after the Midland North Carolina Railway.
 The branch closely paralleled the North Carolina Railroad (which was operated by the Southern Railway).
 Atlantic Coast Line abandoned the Midland Branch in 1930.